SouZe-San/DSA_in_C/Readme.md

 ## 5. Stack-

-        Stack is a linear data structure that follows a particular order in which the operations are performed.
+        A stack is a linear data structure that follows a particular order in which the operations are performed.
 The order may be LIFO(Last In First Out) or FILO(First In Last Out)

 - Stack implementation using Array
 - Stack implementation using Array not use Structure